sophiebatten123/Tutoring-Hub/README.md

 ![Profile](static/images/profile.png)

 ## Tutor Information
-- Students can get to know their tutor by looking at their profile page information.
+- Students can get to know their tutor by looking at their profile page information. **(User Story 4)**
-- Students and parents can look at the tutors experience and qualifications through their profile.
+- Students and parents can look at the tutors experience and qualifications through their profile. **(User Story 4)**

 ---